 How did you first learn about Bowdoin? (limit 140 characters)

 The first thing that should capture your attention is the 140 character limit to answer this question.
 Given such tight constraints (no longer than a tweet!), it goes without saying that Bowdoin is not searching for an extremely in-depth response to this question.
-Simply straightforwardly stating the method through which you learned about Bowdoin will suffice for this question; however, if you wish, you can add some embellishment.
-If you can express strong interest in Bowdoin, leave a humorous response that will make adcoms laugh, or communicate why Bowdoin is the perfect school for you within the constraints of 140 characters, we encourage you to do so!
+Simply and straightforwardly stating the method through which you learned about the college will suffice for this question; however, if you wish, you can add some embellishment.
+If you can express strong interest, leave a humorous response that will make adcoms laugh, or communicate why it is the perfect school for you within the constraints of 140 characters, we encourage you to do so!

 In an effort to understand your interests and aspirations for college, we ask you to select one of the three topics below and provide a response of up to 250 words.

 Bowdoin students and alumni often cite world-class faculty and opportunities for intellectual engagement, the College’s commitment to the Common Good, and the special quality of life on the coast of Maine as important aspects of the Bowdoin experience.

 Reflecting on your own interests and experiences, please select and respond to one of the following topics:

 This prompt is challenging because unlike most, it doesn’t ask any specific questions — the only explicit guidance you’re given is to reflect on your own interests and experiences and respond (in 250 words).
 But how do you respond?
 Thankfully, Bowdoin gives us some clues throughout this prompt about what they’d like to see in an essay for this prompt.

 Understanding the Question